Tell me about the Computational Social Science program.

 That summer math camp will also be a useful refresher for anyone who has not done that kind of work recently.

-The MA thesis will be written under the direct supervision of a Computation faculty member, as a part of a three-course “research commitment” in the second year of study.
+Yes.
+The MA thesis will be written under the direct supervision of a Computation faculty member, as a part of a 3-course “research commitment” in the second year of study.

 We have 31 students in our 2017 cohort.
 85% are international.
 47% are female.
 Those students are coming from 31 different undergraduate or graduate institutions.
 100% received significant financial aid from the University.
 The average age is 23.3.
 The average quantitative GRE is 90%.